shalri/fscode/_posts/github-pages-with-tailwind-and-vite.md

 npm run dev
 ```

-Now that your project scaffolding is created and you have the dev server up
+Now that your project's scaffolding has been created and you have the dev server up
-and running it's time to install Tailwind.
+and running, it's time to install Tailwind.

 ### 4. Installing Tailwind

-Now after the project scaffolding has been conveniently created by Vite.
-It's
+Installing Tailwind is straightforward.
+Just type the following command in your
-time to install Tailwind.
+terminal:

 ```bash
 npm install -D tailwindcss postcss autoprefixer